Phloemus/RNAniseed-App/SPECIFICATION-BOOK.md

 The Visualization Interface allow to explore the single cell RNA seq data.
 The tags should also be available to filter the data easily by any user.

-A CellxGene like interface would fit perfectly for the Visualization Interface, because it maches our main criterias for the visualization.
+A CellxGene like interface would fit perfectly for the Visualization Interface, because it matches our main criterias for the visualization.

 1. Allowing to do mini queries using some extracted from the database
 2. Filtering by gene and possibitity to create gene sets